1936–37 British Home Championship

 The 1936–37 British Home Championship was a football tournament played between the British Home Nations during the 1936–37 seasons.
 The trophy was won by Wales with Scotland coming second.
-This was the last Home Championship that Wales would win exclusively, all subsequent victories would be shared with one of the other Home Nations.
+This was the last Home Championship that Wales would win exclusively.
+Every subsequent victory would be shared with one of the other Home Nations.
 Wales began the competition by beating England and followed it with a similar 2–1 victory against Scotland.
 With the two favourites beaten Wales only required a draw with Ireland to complete a rare tournament success.
 They ultimately took the title in style, winning 4–1 at home.
 Scotland recovered from their loss to Wales in their final game with a commanding 3–1 victory over England in Glasgow to come second, whilst England's only points came from their own 3–1 defeat of the disappointing Irish.

+The Scotland–England tie recorded a massive attendance of 149,547, despite the fact that Wales had already won the Championship.
+Attendance was boosted by the fact that the game was not on the radio due to a disagreement between the Scottish FA and the BBC.
+The crowd was the fifth-largest for any competitive international football match, being beaten by four games at the Maracanã.